Anthony Askew: Medical education and career

 He took the degree of Bachelor of Medicine, Bachelor of Surgery (M.B.) at Emmanuel College, Cambridge in December 1745.

 Initially intended for the medical profession, Askew studied for one year at Leiden University in Holland.
 He then travelled to Hungary, Athens, Constantinople, Italy, and other countries.
 He began to collect valuable books and manuscripts he laid the foundation of the extensive library, the Bibliotheca Askeviana.

 He started medical practice at Cambridge in 1750, in which year he took his degree of Doctor of Medicine (M.D.), and afterwards established himself in London.
 He was physician to St. Bartholomew's and Christ's Hospital, and Registrar of the College of Physicians from 1767 until 1774.

 On 8 February 1749 he became a member of the Royal Society.
 On 25 June 1752 he became a candidate of the Royal College of Physicians and one year later became a fellow of the organisation.
 In 1758 he delivered the Harveian Oration at the Royal College of Physicians.

 Book collector

 Askew is best known today as a classical scholar and bibliophile.
 Aeschylus was his favourite author.
 He assembled an extensive library, the Bibliotheca Askeviana, helping to develop the taste for curious manuscripts, scarce editions, and fine copies.
 Askew's house was crowded with books from the cellar up to the garrets.
 The collection was chiefly classical, and it was its possessor's aim to have every edition of every Greek author.

-In Thornton's Medical Books, Libraries and Collectors, Alain Besson wrote that Askew's library was replete with "rare manuscripts and choice editions in exquisite bindings".
-He further stated that Askew made "bibliomania fashionable."
+In Thornton's Medical Books, Libraries and Collectors, Alain Besson wrote that Askew's library was full of "rare manuscripts and choice editions in exquisite bindings", and that Askew made "bibliomania fashionable".